chelseadole/data-structures/README.md

 * **Bubblesort** — *Bubblesort sorts an input numerically from smallest to largest number by stepping through each index, and (if the value of the index above it is lower) swapping the current index with the current index + 1.
 The runtime for this algorithm is O(n^2), because for each number in the input list, the algorithm must look over that number a number of times approximately equal to its square.*

+* **Mergesort** - *Mergesort sorts an input list numerically from smallest to largest by dividing it into sections, then sorting each section piece by piece.
+As the sections are merged/sorted, the length of the list gets smaller, until there are only two "sections" to merge.
+Once they are merged and sorted, the list is fully osorted.
+The runtime for this algorithm is O(n), because the runtime increases with the increase in length of list.*

 ## Time Complexities:

 * balance() = *This BST function returns the balance (or size difference) between the left and right parts of the tree.
 Its runtime is O(1), because it always takes the same amount of time to run regardless of tree size, and only performs simple subtraction.*